Breaking Emotional Eating Habits

 Life IS Hard, And Unfair

-Think of it this way, if you’re not actually working towards the things you think you do deserve then you don’t actually deserve them anyway.
+Think of it this way, if you’re not actually working towards the things you think you do deserve then you don’t have a reason to think you actually deserve them anyway.

-Unless it’s something essential, then you can’t say you deserve it without having worked for it.
+Unless it’s something essential, you can’t say you deserve it without having worked for it.

 Entitled thinking is a form of victim mindset that seems to comfort you through hard times.
-But this is largely an illusion as all it’s done is momentarily distract you.
+But this is largely an illusion because all it’s done is momentarily distract you.

 In truth, this type of thinking is a saboteur on your ability to strengthen yourself to hardships and to succeed.Entitled thinking is a form of victim mindset that seems to comfort you through hard times—but really it's a saboteur on your ability to strengthen yourself to hardships and to succeed.
 Click To Tweet